junxit/us-congress-bills-115/metadata.md

 - 2018-06-07 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 447.
 - 2018-10-10 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6774-6775; text: CR S6774-6775)
 - 2018-10-10 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S6774-6775; text: CR S6774-6775)
+- 2018-10-11 — Message on Senate action sent to the House.
+- 2018-10-12 — Received in the House.
+- 2018-10-12 — Referred to the House Committee on Oversight and Government Reform.